 Invite the child to learn how to multiply.
-Carry box to table or mat.
+Carry the box to a table or mat.

 Presentation I: Introduction to Multiplication